 NOTE: A successful ePetition submission will result in an Electronic Acknowledgement Receipt and Grant Letter being generated.
 Petitioners should verify that the information on the Electronic Acknowledgement Receipt and Grant Letter is complete and accurate as proof that the ePetition submission was successful.

-Additional information on petitions to revive based on unintentional delay under 37 CFR 1.137 is available on the Office of Petitions web page.
+Additional information on petitions to revive based on unintentional delay under 37 CFR 1.137 is available on the Common types of petitions handled by the Office of Petitions web page.